 Interesting things about me

 In 2007 Mai-Linh took a one year hiatus and trotted around the globe to learn many great things about it.
 And it was in Malaysia where she met Tim, an all-round good English chap who has a passion for guitar, computer programming and everything English (especially English comedy).
 In spite of the 50 below winters and stringent Canadian immigration laws, she managed to convince Tim to live with her in Canada.
-They married in June 2011, share two beautiful children, and have settled down into family life on Vancouver Island.
+They married, have two beautiful children, and are now settled down into family life on Vancouver Island.